Sadickachuli/capstone-wastesense/README.md

 - ✅ **Dual AI detection** (YOLO + LLM) for 95% waste composition accuracy
 - ✅ **Mobile-first design** optimized for Ghana's mobile infrastructure
 - ✅ **Complete workflow automation** from reporting to recycling

+## 1.3 Project's Main Objective

+The overall aim of this project is to develop an integrated, web-based waste management system that leverages resident "Bin Full" reports, a dispatcher vehicle management and smart collection scheduler, AI-powered waste composition analysis, and recycler dashboards/notifications to optimize urban waste collection and provide actionable insights for all stakeholders in Ghana.

+### 1.3.1 List of the Specific Objectives

+**O1: Resident Bin Full Reporting & Status Dashboard**
+Implement a secure, web-based interface for residents to submit "Bin Full" reports, view their report history, and receive real-time updates on collection status and recycling tips.

+**O2: Dispatcher Vehicle Management & Smart Scheduling**
+Provide dispatchers with a dashboard to monitor active bin reports, manage vehicle fleets (status: available, scheduled, in-transit), and utilize a smart scheduler that automatically allocates trucks and generates optimized collection routes when zone thresholds are reached.

+**O3: AI/LLM Waste Image Analysis**
+Enable dispatchers to upload waste images from collection sites and utilize integrated AI (YOLO and LLM models) for automated, accurate waste composition analysis, supporting data-driven decision-making.

+**O4: Recycler Notifications & Insights Dashboard**
+Deliver real-time notifications to recyclers about incoming deliveries, and provide dashboards with up-to-date facility composition analytics, delivery tracking, and historical waste trends for operational planning.

+**O5: System Testing and Evaluation**
+Test and evaluate the system's performance and robustness across various scenarios, ensuring accuracy, reliability, and usability for all user roles (residents, dispatchers, recyclers) under realistic operational conditions.

 ---